Prosperity Bancshares: Another Expensive Piece Of Texas

 PB has grown through acquisition and organic loan expansion.
 EPS in 2005 was $1.77, in 2015 it was $3.65.
 Going forward I expect management to continue to emphasize growth in its use of capital rather than buybacks and dividends.

 The bank's track record in asset quality management is very good.
 Texas banks have incurred varying charges related to energy exposure in the last year.
 PB has basically sailed through this period and non-performing assets are less than 0.3% of the loan book.
-Studying he chart below, we find that there have been a couple of relatively high provisioning quarters (1 and 2Q 16), but LLP costs are nearly back to normal in 3Q and BP has been able to keep pre-tax profit stable and above $100m a quarter through this period.
+Studying the chart below, we find that there have been a couple of relatively high provisioning quarters (1 and 2Q 16), but LLP costs are nearly back to normal in 3Q and BP has been able to keep pre-tax profit stable and above $100m a quarter through this period.

 Source: Company data